-Follow this Google guide to create an OAuth application at Google.
-As you follow the guide to create the OAuth app, use the following inputs when you are asked for it:
+Follow this Google guide to create an OAuth application.
+Provide the following inputs when you are asked for them:

-Application name: Any descriptive name for your specific Console deployment (for example Console Analytics Prod)
+Application name: Choose a descriptive name for your specific Redpanda Console deployment (for example Console Analytics Prod)

 Application type: Web application

 The redirect URI is based on the assumption that you want to host Redpanda Console so it is accessible from